How to avoid a personal loan scam

 Here’s how to protect yourself from two common scams you might encounter when applying for a personal loan.

 Among the most common personal loan scams are those that involve fraudsters “phishing” for your personal or financial information.

 In a typical phishing scam, you visit a site or open a form that appears to be from a legitimate lender.
 You might even speak by phone with a caller claiming the need to “confirm” your loan details.
 In either case, if the scam is successful, you’re tricked into providing your National Insurance Number, bank account numbers or passwords, which a scammer then uses to steal your money or identity.

 How to avoid being “phished”

-Confirm that you’re on an encrypted page.
+A key rule of thumb when applying for a loan online is to confirm that you’re on an encrypted page.
 Look for a padlock to the left of your page’s URL, which itself should start with “https,” indicating a secure site.
-If you don’t see either, the site you’re on may be owned by a loan scammer.
+If you don’t see either, the site you’re on may not be legit.

 If a lender asks you to provide an upfront fee for any reason, put the brakes on your application.
 No legitimate lender will ask you to provide money at any point before it processes your application.
-Some lenders charge a processing fee for their loans, but these fees are typically deducted from your total loan amount.
+Some lenders charge an origination fee for their loans, but these fees are typically deducted from your total loan amount.

 More guides on Finder